aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-intersection/_index.md

 title: Create Polygon Geometry C# and Check Intersection with Aspose.GIS for .NET
 linktitle: Create Polygon Geometry C#
 second_title: Aspose.GIS .NET API
-description: Learn how to create polygon geometry C# and detect overlapping polygons using Aspose.GIS for .NET's Intersects method.
+description: Learn how to create polygon geometry C# and how to use intersects to detect overlapping polygons with Aspose.GIS for .NET.
 weight: 11
 url: /net/geometry-analysis/check-geometries-intersection/
-date: 2025-12-03
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}